Code-From-Anywhere/bootcamp/the-ultimate-programmer-bootcamp.md

 - are you able to go fully offline for 3 months? (max 1x per week internet + calls would still be possible).
 Of course, you can get mobile reception straight away in emergencies.
 We can also have a landline phone number so anyone can reach you in case of something urgent
 - where can I reach you?
 Phone number, whatsapp, email? should I add you to my slack community?
 - When would you be able to join?
 What would be the first possible date, and what would be the last?

+## faq

+### Why offline?

+For the past year I've been working on downloading lots of information from the internet into my own machine, so I don't need internet to "google" things.
+I basically have a huge knowledge base for things that you'd need as a junior dev, that's what makes it possible to go completely offline.
+This way we can still search information, but we are not going to be distracted by things like YouTube and Social Media.